Now that taxpayer-funded welfare agencies

 Will the church step up to fill the need for

 20% of same-sex couples with children have an adopted a child compared with 3% of straight couples (this will become important at the end of the article).

 For decades, Evangelical Christians and the Catholic Church have led the charge to stop Gay couples from adopting or fostering America’s most vulnerable children.
-This month, the supreme court will decide if legal to forbid gay couples to adopt.
+This month, the supreme court decided the Church could refuse gay couples the right to adopt.

 At times, the Catholic Church has ended all foster/adoption services in communities allowing same-sex couples parental rights (most recently, after the Supreme Court threw out the Church’s case to end Gay adoption).

 Most of us in the field of Child Protection would agree that this is less of what Jesus would do and more like throwing the baby out with the bathwater.